Ali

 Problem

-After five companies merged into one platform, the Chart Analytics page was slow and confusing for PR teams to read, compare and set up.
+After five companies merged into one platform, Chart Analytics was so slow and confusing that PR agencies were actively churning to a competitor.

 Role